spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 ### Scale Down Prevention

-Some workloads are not as resilient to instance replacements as others, so you may wish to prevent replacement of the nodes, while still getting the benefit of spot instance pricing.
-A good example of these cases are jobs or batch processes that need to finish their work without termination by the Ocean autoscaler.
+Some workloads are not as resilient to instance replacements as others, so you may wish to prevent replacement of the nodes while still getting the benefit of spot instance pricing.
+A good example of these cases is jobs or batch processes that need to finish their work without termination by the Ocean autoscale.

 Ocean makes it easy to prevent scaling down of nodes running pods configured with one of the following labels:
 - spotinst.io/restrict-scale-down:true label – This label is a proprietary Spot label ([additional Spot labels](https://docs.spot.io/ocean/features/labels-and-taints?id=spot-labels)) and can be configured on a pod level.
 When configured, it instructs the Ocean autoscaler to prevent scaling down a node that runs any pod with this label specified.
 - cluster-autoscaler.kubernetes.io/safe-to-evict: false annotation – Cluster autoscaler annotation; works similarly to the restrict-scale-down label.
-Ocean supports the annotation to ensure easy migration from the cluster autoscaler to Ocean.
+Ocean supports the annotation to ensure easy migration from the cluster Autoscaler to Ocean.

 Another method is to disable the option to scale down from a specific [virtual node group](ocean/features/vngs/).
 You could do this in the console.